 What to Expect with Midland OMFS

-During your initial consultation at our office, your doctor will take the time to learn about your goals and explain how dental implants works.
-The doctor will perform a careful examination of your teeth, gums, and bone to evaluate your specific needs, and will recommend a plan for your treatment.
+During your initial consultation at our office, our doctors will take the time to learn about your goals and explain how dental implants works.
+They will perform a careful examination of your teeth, gums, and bone to evaluate your specific needs, and will recommend a plan for your treatment.
 You will also meet our team who will review cost of treatment plan and give you an estimate of your insurance coverage.
 Today, many dental insurance companies include implant coverage.

 Midland OMFS has invested in the latest Cone Beam CT technology (CBCT) and intra oral scanning equipment.
 This technology allows us to place dental implants more precisely.

-As oral and maxillofacial surgeons, we are trained to provide safe in office IV sedation for your comfort.
+As an oral and maxillofacial surgeon, our doctors are trained to provide safe in office IV sedation for your comfort.
 IV sedation provides the deepest level of relaxation during your surgery.
 Most patients wake up surprised to find that their procedure has been completed.

 We are happy to answer questions you have about what to expect at our office.